How to Start a Series LLC in Texas

 How long does it take to form a Texas Series LLC?

-Texas usually approves online and in-person filings in around 2 business days.
-Mailed filings take longer (5-7 business days on average), but the state offers expediting options for mailed filings.
+Texas usually approves online and in-person filings around 2 business days after receiving them.
+Mailed filings take longer (5-7 business days on average, plus time for mailing), but the state offers expediting options for mailed filings.

 Does a Texas Series LLC need a Texas registered agent?

 Yes.
 Your Texas Series LLC, like a traditional limited liability company, must appoint a Texas registered agent to receive service of process on its behalf.
 You can do the job yourself, appoint a willing associate, or hire a third-party commercial registered agent service, but in any case your Texas Series LLC’s registered agent must be available during normal business hours at the registered office address listed on your Certificate of Formation.

 Does every series of a Texas Series LLC need its own registered agent?

 No. Your Texas registered agent can be the registered agent for each series of your Texas Series LLC, so long as the registered agent is willing to do so (be sure to check!).
 And keep in mind that many Texas registered agents will charge additional service fees to be the registered agent for the parent organization and each series.

 Since each series of your Texas Series LLC will presumably operate under a different name from the parent organization, you will need to file a Texas Assumed Name Certificate (Form 503) for each series.
 For a Texas Series LLC, the assumed name certificate requires the following information:

 - The assumed name of the series of your Texas Series LLC